ngircd/ngircd/INSTALL.md

 Please have a look at the `ngircd(8)` and `ngircd.conf(5)` manual pages for details and all possible command line and configuration options -- **and don't forget to run `ngircd --configtest` to validate your configuration file!**

+The file `doc/QuickStart.md` in the `doc/` directory and [online](https://ngircd.barton.de/doc/QuickStart.md) on the homepage has some configuration examples, you should take a look :-)

 After installing ngIRCd, a sample configuration file will be set up (if it does not exist already).
 By default, when installing from sources, the file is